-- Agreed the opening balances in the year's financial ledger with those in the 2022-23 Statement of Accounts and certified AGAR; - > Ensured that an appropriate Cost Centre and Coding structure remains in place; - Checked and verified detail of four months' transactions on the Co-op Current account (April & September 2023, plus January and March 2024) cashbooks by reference to supporting bank statements; - Checked and agreed detail of transactions on the other three account cashbooks for the full financial year due to their low volume again by reference to supporting bank statements; - Agreed detail of the month-end bank reconciliations on all accounts at 30th April and September 2023, plus March 2024; and. - Ensured the accurate disclosure of the combined year-end bank account balances in the year's agar at Section 2, box 8.
+- Agreed the opening balances in the year's financial ledger with that in the 2023-24 Statement of Accounts and certified AGAR; - Ensured that an appropriate Cost Centre and Coding structure remains in place; - Checked and verified detail of four months' transactions on the Co-op Current account (April & September 2024, plus January & March 2025) cashbooks by reference to supporting bank statements; - ➤ Checked and agreed detail of transactions on the other three account cashbooks for the full financial year by reference to supporting bank statements; - Agreed detail of the month-end bank reconciliations on all accounts at 30th April and September 2024, plus 31st January and March 2025; and - Ensured the accurate recording of the combined account cash and bank balances at 31st March 2025 in the year's AGAR at Section 2, Box 8.

-We are again pleased to note that a councillor continues to review and sign-off bank reconciliations generally quarterly, also noting that, following our previous recommendation, the bank statements are also now being signed-off.
+We are pleased to note that a councillor continues to review and sign-off bank reconciliations and supporting bank statements quarterly.